Queue Splitting

 SQS Splitting #

-When a queue splitting session starts, the operator changes the target workload to consume messages from a different, temporary queue created by the operator.
+When an SQS splitting session starts, the operator changes the target workload to consume messages from a different, temporary queue created by the operator.
 The operator also creates a temporary queue that the local application reads from.

 So if we have a consumer app reading messages from a queue:

-A K8s application that consumes messages from a queue
+A K8s application that consumes messages from an SQS queue

-After a mirrord queue splitting session starts, the setup will change to this:
+After a mirrord SQS splitting session starts, the setup will change to this:

-The operator will consume messages from the original queue, and try to match their attributes with filter defined by the user in the mirrord configuration file.
+The operator will consume messages from the original queue, and try to match their attributes with filter defined by the user in the mirrord configuration file (read more in the last section).
 A message that matches the filter will be sent to the queue consumed by the local application.
 Other messages will be sent to the queue consumed by the remote application.

-And as soon as a second mirrord queue splitting session starts, the operator will create another temporary queue for the new local app:
+And as soon as a second mirrord SQS splitting session starts, the operator will create another temporary queue for the new local app:

 The users’ filters will be matched in the order of the start of their sessions.
 If filters defined by two users both match a message, the message will go to whichever user started their session first.

-After a mirrord session ends, the operator will delete the temporary queue it created for it.
+After a mirrord session ends, the operator will delete the temporary queue that was created for that session.
 When all sessions that split a certain queue end, the mirrord Operator will wait for the deployed application to consume the remaining messages in its temporary queue, and then delete that temporary queue as well, and change the deployed application to consume messages back from the original queue.

-In order to use the queue splitting feature, some extra values need be provided during the installation of the mirrord Operator.
+In order to use the SQS splitting feature, some extra values need be provided during the installation of the mirrord Operator.

 First of all, the SQS splitting feature needs to be enabled: